Peugeot e-2008 SUV review

 There’s a much more upmarket feel to the latest 2008.
 Soft-touch materials cover more of the interior, and the physical buttons on the centre console are styled to look like piano keys.
 They feel like they could easily be from a more expensive car, while contrast stitching is offered and gives the interior a lift.
 Above them is a touchscreen available in two sizes; cheaper models make do with a seven-inch screen while higher-spec cars get a sleek HD 10-inch unit.
 Top models also get an exclusive grey suede-like seat upholstery option.

 The e-2008 is well-equipped across the board.
 All models come with a digital radio, Apple CarPlay and Android Auto, cruise control, lane-keeping assist, two-zone air conditioning, alloy wheels, rear parking sensors, LED headlights and a leather steering wheel.
-Allure adds active safety braking, front parking sensors, bigger wheels and an electric handbrake.
-Upgrading to GT Line brings a sportier look, a reversing camera, heated front seats and sat nav, while top-spec GT includes a panoramic sunroof and extra safety kit.
+Allure Premium adds active safety braking, front parking sensors, bigger wheels and an electric handbrake.
+Upgrading to GT Line brings a sportier look, a reversing camera, heated front seats and sat nav, while the top-spec GT and GT Premium add features such as a panoramic sunroof and extra safety kit.
 You also get wireless phone charging and three years' connected services.

 Most of the time the e-2008’s ride is smooth, but the extra weight of the batteries can make it bounce slightly on uneven tarmac.
 With no engine, the e-2008 is also impressively quiet and refined.